lsst/dp0-2_lsst_io/tutorials-examples/portal-usabilitytest-answerkey.rst

 Beginner Task 2
 ===============

-[Create a g-r color vs. i flux diagram using the calibFlux columns in the DP0.2 Object catalog, for all objects within 120 arcseconds of Right Ascension 60 degrees and Declination -35 degrees.
-Zoom in on the clump of points with color values approximately in the range of -200 < g-r < 1000 nJy.
-Save the plot as a PNG file to your local computer.]

 Create a g-r color vs. i magnitude diagram using the calibFlux columns in the DP0.2 Object catalog, for all objects within 120 arcseconds of Right Ascension 60 degrees and Declination -35 degrees.
 Zoom in on the clump of points with color values approximately in the range of -4 < g-r < 4.
 Save the plot as a PNG file to your local computer.

 Hint: After retrieving the {band}_calibFlux columns, use the expression (-2.5*log10({band}_calibFlux) + 31.4) to convert the fluxes in nanoJankys to magnitudes in the AB system.